 Where to File Form I-130

-You can file the petition online or mail it to the USCIS lockbox as specified on the USCIS website.
-The lockbox will process the fee and forward the petition to a USCIS Service Center.
+You have the option to file the petition either online or by mailing it to the USCIS lockbox, as specified on the USCIS website.
+Once you choose one of these methods, the lockbox will process the fee and subsequently forward the petition to a USCIS Service Center.

 What Happens After Filing Form I-130